 Please make a photocopy of your passport’s identification page and keep it separate from your original.
 It’s also a good idea to leave a digital copy with someone at home.
 This may speed up the replacement process should you lose your passport.

-Before you go on your Kenyan safari: Visa Requirements
+Before you go on your Kenyan wildlife safari: Visa Requirements

 A visa is required prior to entry into Kenya.